 Reviewing the value of virtualization

 In a five-minute video on the state of virtualization, ESG analyst Mark Bowker summarizes the key factors driving virtualization across the server, desktop, network and storage fields.
-He takes a look at past solutions and their inefficiencies, analyzes the biggest
+He takes a look at past solutions and their inefficiencies, analyzes the biggest challenges of virtualization and highlights the primary benefits of these initiatives.
+ESG's recent survey may have shown that cost containment and data center consolidation are the leading use cases for virtualization, but leading edge IT organizations have taken advantage of the technology to maximize infrastructure efficiency, increase automation and target high-level applications.

 Visit Bowker's ESG blog post on how IT has advanced business value through virtualization strategies.